corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

 ## CorDapp versioning

 The Corda platform does not mandate a version number on a per-CorDapp basis.
 Different elements of a CorDapp are
-                allowed to evolve separately:
+                allowed to evolve separately.

-* States

-* Contracts

-* Services

-* Flows

-* Utilities and library functions

-* All, or a subset, of the above

 Sometimes, however, a change to one element will require changes to other elements.
-For example, changing a shared data
-                structure may require flow changes that are not backwards-compatible.
+For example, changing a shared data structure may require flow changes that are not backwards-compatible.

-## Areas of consideration

-This document will consider the following types of versioning:

-* Flow versioning

-* State and contract versioning

-* State and state schema versioning

-* Serialisation of custom types

 ## Flow versioning